FGCU/SUS Immunization Requirements

-- High Schools: Most public schools require the MMRs K-12 (your high school can fax a copy but you will need to speak with that school to request them)
+- High Schools: Most public schools require the MMRs K-12 (you will need to speak with that school to request them)

-- High school transcripts: May hold vaccine dates (if sent to Admissions you will need to resend the vaccine documents page to this department as we do not share information)
+- High school transcripts: May hold vaccine dates (if sent to Admissions you will need to upload the vaccine documents page to yout SHS portal as we do not share information)

-- Military documents: must have full dates MM/DD/YY not a discharge date (DD214 not valid) "Infinite Military Titer" is nnot acceptable.
+- Military documents: must have full dates MM/DD/YY not a discharge date (DD214 not valid) "Infinite Military Titer" is not acceptable.
 We must have actual lab documentation.